-7. Miscellaneous
+8. Miscellaneous:

-- During the year there were no funds raised through preferential allotment or qualified institutional placement. - b) There were no such instances during the financial year 2021-22 where Board had not accepted any recommendation of any committee of the Board, which is mandatorily required, in the relevant financial year. - c) Total fees for all services paid by the listed entity on a consolidated basis, to the statutory auditor and all entities in the network firm/network entity of which the statutory auditor is a part is ₹ 37.86 lakhs.
+- a) During the year there were no funds raised through preferential allotment or qualified institutional placement. - b) There were no such instances during the financial year 2022-23 where Board had not accepted any recommendation of any committee of the Board, which is mandatorily required, in the relevant financial year. - c) Total fees for all services paid by the listed entity on a consolidated basis, to the statutory auditor and all entities in the network firm/network entity of which the statutory auditor is a part is ₹ 27.49 lakhs. - d) Certificate as required under Part C of Schedule V of Listing Regulations, received from Mr. Nilesh Shah (CP No.2631), Partner of M/s Nilesh Shah & Associates, Practising Company Secretaries, that none of the Directors on the Board of the Company have been debarred or disqualified from being appointed or continuing as directors of the Company by the Securities and Exchange Board of India/ Ministry of Corporate Affairs or any such statutory authority was placed before the Board of Directors at its meeting held on May 17, 2023 and is set out as Annexure 'A' to this report.

-- d) Certificate as required under Part C of Schedule V of Listing Regulations, received from Mr. Nilesh Shah (CP No. 2631), Partner of M/s Nilesh Shah & Associates, Practising Company Secretaries, that none of the Directors on the Board of the Company have been debarred or disqualified from being appointed or continuing as directors of the Company by the Securities and Exchange Board of India/ Ministry of Corporate Affairs or any such statutory authority, was placed before the Board of Directors at its meeting held on May 14, 2022 and is set out as Annexure 'A' to this report. - e) In accordance with the provisions of Regulation 26(6) of the Listing Regulations, the Key Managerial Personnel, Director(s) and Promoter(s) of the Company have affirmed that they have not entered into any agreement for themselves or on behalf of any other person, with any shareholder or any other third party with regard to compensation or profit sharing in connection with dealings in the securities of the Company.
+- e) In accordance with the provisions of Regulation 26(6) of the Listing Regulations, the Key Managerial Personnel, Director(s) and Promoter(s) of the Company have affirmed that they have not entered into any agreement for themselves or on behalf of any other person, with any shareholder or any other third party with regards to compensation or profit sharing in connection with dealings in the securities of the Company. - f) The auditors' report on financial statements of the Company are unmodified.
+Internal auditors of the Company make quarterly presentations to the Audit Committee on their reports.